Course Postgraduate

 The fees provided are indicative and intended only as a guide.
 They are based on a typical full-time enrolment for a first year student at Murdoch University of 24 credit points.
 The indicative fee is based on the applicable Commonwealth Supported Fee.

 Indonesia and Japan play an important role in contemporary political, economic and environmental global change.
-This six-month graduate certificate will provide students with the opportunity to advance their understanding of the Asian language through an immersive learning experience either at one of our partner universities in Indonesia or Japan, or by studying at our Perth campus.
+This six-month graduate certificate will provide students with the opportunity to advance their understanding of the Asian language through an immersive learning experience at one of our partner universities in Indonesia or Japan, or a combination of both overseas and on-campus study.

 To complement your studies, students will also have the options to study subjects such as literature, media, religion, history, politics, economics, sociology and anthropology of Japan or Indonesia in the relevant language.
 These areas combined will enable you to build a specialisation with a wealth of knowledge of the region and personal networks in the community.